 Contributions - Minnesota Statutes Chapter 354 sets the rates for employer and employee contributions.
 Contribution rates can only be modified by the state legislature.
-TRA Basic Plan members and Coordinated Plan members were required to contribute 10.5 percent and 7.0 percent, respectively, of their annual covered salary in fiscal year 2014.
-Basic Plan members and Coordinated Plan members contributed 11.0 percent and 7.5 percent, respectively, of pay in 2015.
-In fiscal year 2014, the employer was required to contribute 11.0 percent of pay for Basic Plan members and 7.0 percent for Coordinated Plan members.
-In 2015, employer rates increased to 11.5 percent for the Basic plan and 7.5 percent for the Coordinated Plan.
-Minnesota State Colleges and Universities contributions to the TRA for the fiscal year ended June 30, 2015, were \$13,485,073.
+TRA Basic Plan members and Coordinated Plan members were required to contribute 11.0 percent and 7.50 percent, respectively, of their annual covered salary in fiscal years 2016 and 2015.
+In fiscal years 2016 and 2015, the employer was required to contribute 11.50 percent of pay for Basic Plan members and 7.50 percent for Coordinated Plan members.
+Minnesota State contributions to the TRA for the fiscal years ended June 30, 2016 and 2015, were \$13,436,000 and \$13,485,073, respectively.
 These contributions were equal to the required contributions for each year as set by state statute.

-Actuarial Assumptions - The Minnesota State Colleges and Universities net pension liability was measured as of June 30, 2014, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+Actuarial Assumptions - The Minnesota State net pension liability was measured as of June 30, 2015 and 2014, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of those dates.
 The total pension liability was determined using the following actuarial assumptions, applied to all periods included in the measurement:

-Inflation 3.00 percent per year

-Active member payroll growth 3.50 to 12.00 percent per year

-Investment rate of return 8.25 percent
+Measurement Date June 30, 2015 June 30, 2014 Inflation 3.00 percent per year 3.00 percent per year Active member payroll growth 3.50 to 12.00 percent per year 3.50 to 12.00 percent per year Investment rate of return 8.00 percent 8.25 percent

 Salary increases were based on a service-related table.
 Mortality rates for active members, retirees, survivors and disabilitants were based on RP-2000 generational mortality tables for males or females, as appropriate, with adjustments to match fund experience.
-Benefit increases for retirees were assumed to be 2.0 percent every January 1st through 2015 and 2.5 percent thereafter.
+Benefit increases for retirees were assumed to be 2.0 percent every January 1 through 2015 and 2.5 percent thereafter.